ashesh-0/Disentangle/README.md

 PSNR L1:20.10 PSNR L2:29.18
 I think there is one reason as to why this performance might not have improved as much as I would've liked it to.
 When you rotate a crop by some angle, you, on average, increase the zero space.
 One way to avoid it would be to allow for just 4 rotations.
 In this case, I'll not have that issue.
-Another thing is to allow for flipping Exp 5: Look at the optimal PSNR code and use it from there.
+Another thing is to allow for flipping.
+I've made those changes and will shortly start the training. turing /home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/10 (flipping + 90rotation)

-Exp 3: turing /home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/8
+Exp 5: Look at the optimal PSNR code and use it from there.

 ## Exp 0